 Always, with undying love, yours,

-Michele always takes his friends as inspirations.
-The strong friendship between Jared Leto and Michele had the designer make a pillow with Jared's teeth as decoration.
+Michele’s friends are forever his muses.
+The strong friendship between Jared Leto and him had the designer make a pillow with Jared's teeth as decoration.

 Another friend, the singer Florence Welch, reminded him that God gives the greatest unconditional love of all.
 Jesus sacrificed himself just to release people from their sins.
 His love is sacred and selfless.
 As a Christian, I can relate even more to this concept of "Blind for love", which is really touching.

 This era plays a huge role in Michele's designs.
-You can see lots of Renaissance elements in the Gucci ss17 and Cruise 18 collection, which just released yesterday.
+Renaissance elements were widely referenced in the Gucci SS17 and Cruise 18 collection, which released yesterday.

 Dream Within A Dream

 The girls took the cake to picnic, but left it untouched.

 Gone with the wind in the name of freedom......

 The photographs were taken by Gia Coppola in the Joshua Tree National Park, California.
 Inspired by the movie <Picnic At Hanging Rock>, she wanted to tell a story about teenage Catholic school girls finding themselves, freedom, and where they belong in this conservative society.

 The girls were searching for the true voice that spoke to their souls, but it was themselves all along.
 The famous 16 years old movie star Rowan Blanchard embroidered her own words about youth onto the fabrics, writing about the love, loneliness and all the struggles we experienced in the teenage years.